nicolasdesilles/akm-control/README.md

-THe UE Project has the following plugins dependencies:
+The UE Project has the following plugins dependencies:

-- ImGUI Plugin by VesCode: https://github.com/VesCodes/ImGui?tab=readme-ov-file
+- Unreal ImGUI Plugin by IDI-Systems: https://github.com/IDI-Systems/UnrealImGui

--
+This project uses the Geist font: https://vercel.com/font